chaoxW/wdio_BDD_Demo_Intel471/README.md

 # 2. Automation tests folder structure
 - ## WebdriverIO, Cucumber, NPM to build the automation test framework
-- ## we can also evaluate Cypress, Selenium, Playwright to build the automation test framework depends on the requirments from the product.
+- ## We can also evaluate Cypress, Selenium, Playwright to build the automation test framework depends on the requirments from the product.

 #### Build project from command line from the project root folder
 ```console